 Den Vau as the Soul of the Forest

-On March 4, Den Vau joined hands with OMO to release the MV "Nhac cua rung" (Music of the forest) inspired by the song "Nhac rung" by musician Hoang Viet, which has been very familiar to many generations.
+On March 4, Den Vau teamed up with OMO to release the MV "Music of the Forest" inspired by the song "Music of the Forest" by musician Hoang Viet, which has been familiar to many generations.

-Famous for his simple, rustic musical personality, along with lyrics that contain many ideas and deep thoughts about social issues, Den Vau always makes viewers "touch" his own musical horizon.
+Famous for his simple, rustic musical personality, along with lyrics containing many profound ideas and thoughts about social issues, Den Vau always makes the audience "touch" his own musical horizon.

 Children bring young trees into the forest to plant.

-The combination of Den Vau is like a commitment between OMO and the environment for a green future and protecting mother nature.
+The combination of Den Vau is a commitment between OMO and the environment for a green future and protecting Mother Nature.

-From 2021 - 2023, OMO and the Center for Natural Resources and Environment Communication, Ministry of Natural Resources and Environment initiated the tree planting program 'Action for a green Vietnam'.
+From 2021 to 2023, OMO and the Center for Natural Resources and Environment Communication, Ministry of Natural Resources and Environment initiated the tree planting program 'Action for a green Vietnam'.

 'Dirty' afforestation

-From 2019 to now, nearly 700,000 trees have been planted, 80,000 seeds have been sown in 19 provinces and cities, and 9 national parks across the country.
-This is the driving force for the program to continue bringing green to barren hills, bringing the belief in a more sustainable life, aiming to plant 1 million trees by 2025.
+From 2019 to now, nearly 700,000 trees have been planted, 80,000 seeds have been sown in 19 provinces and cities, and 9 national parks across the country, which is the driving force for the program to continue bringing green to barren hills, bringing with it the belief in a more sustainable life, aiming to plant 1 million trees by 2025.

-The message 'Get dirty to do good' and the companionship of OMO 'Get dirty for Vietnam's green screen' with the great significance of planting trees, greening barren hills, and restoring ecosystems in all regions of the country'.
+The message 'Get dirty to do good' and the companionship of OMO 'Get dirty for Vietnam's green screen' with the great significance of planting trees, regreening bare hills and mountains, and restoring ecosystems in all regions of the country.

 MV link: https://www.youtube.com/watch?v=DAPigyQ9NSg